Zedeldi/igelfs/README.md

 `igelfs.models` contains several dataclasses to represent data structures within the filesystem.

-Generally, for handling reading from a file, use `igelfs.filesystem.Filesystem`, which provides methods to obtain sections and access the data structures within them, in an object-oriented way.
+Generally, for handling reading from a file/device, use `igelfs.filesystem.Filesystem`, which provides methods to obtain sections and access the data structures within them, in an object-oriented way.
+`Filesystem` also provides simple methods to write bytes/sections.

 ### Models